'Game of Thrones' ice hotel opens in Lapland

 (CNN) — "Game of Thrones" fans who have long dreamed of visiting its mythical Seven Kingdoms can now get the ultimate Westeros experience thanks to a new hotel in Lapland, Finland.

-HBO Nordic has teamed up with Lapland Hotels SnowVillage to construct a "Game of Thrones" themed hotel made solely of snow and ice.
+HBO Nordic (which, along with CNN, is owned by Time Warner) has teamed up with Lapland Hotels SnowVillage to construct a "Game of Thrones" themed hotel made solely of snow and ice.

 Located in the resort of Kittilä, which is 200 kilometers (almost 125 miles) above the Arctic Circle and around 90 minutes from Helsinki, the destination is made up of 24 rooms -- 10 of which are suites for guests staying overnight.